 - China Today in Broad Strokes – why China is such an attractive and strategically important market today and in the future, and why it is difficult for Western companies to navigate in China

 - Challenges and Opportunities of China today – economic, political and societal factors

-- Legal Dilemmas and Disputes – resolutions and negotiation
+- Legal Dilemmas and Disputes – understanding the challenges and reaching acceptable resolutions

 - Daily Operations – managing people and relationships, effective communication, delegation and motivation